oddluck/limnoria-plugins/Fun/README.md

 commands: advice, ascii, bofh, buzz, catfact, catgif, devexcuse, insult, joke, paper, piglatin, pirate, rock, scissors, startup, useless

-ascii --fontlist to get list of fonts

-ascii --font (font) to use chosen font.

-ascii --color (color) to set a foeground color

-ascii --color (color1,color2) to set a foreground and/or background color

-split lines with | ex. ascii|art for large fonts

 insult (target) optionally target the randomly generated insult at a nick in channel